hzi-bifo/seq2geno2pheno/README.md

 Please cite __[paper link]__ if it facilitated your researches.

 ### Contact
+Possible methods:
 1. Open an issue in the repository
-  2. Send an email to __[Tzuhao email]__ or __[Ehsan email]__
+2. Send an email to Tzu-Hao Kuo (Tzu-Hao.Kuo@helmholtz-hzi.de) or __[Ehsan email]__
-Please remember to state how your problem can be reproduced and, if accessible, what methods have been tried.
+Please remember to state how the problem can be reproduced and, if accessible, what solutions have been tried.